 Under Dutch law and the Articles of Association, each holder of Shares (Shareholder) has a pre-emptive right in proportion to the aggregate nominal value of their shareholding upon the issue of Shares (or the granting of rights to subscribe for Shares).
 Exceptions to this pre-emptive right that follow from Dutch law include the issue of Shares (or the granting of rights to subscribe for Shares): (i) to employees of ICTS or another member of its Group; (ii) against payment-in-kind (contribution other than in cash) and (iii) to persons exercising a previously-granted right to subscribe for Shares.
 The pre-emptive rights in respect of newly issued Shares or the granting of rights to subscribe for Shares may be restricted or excluded by a resolution of the General Meeting.
 The General Meeting may delegate the Supervisory Board as another corporate body competent to resolve upon the restriction or exclusion of the pre-emptive rights if the Supervisory Board has also been delegated as the competent body to resolve upon the issue of Shares for a specified period not exceeding five years (which period can be extended from time to time for further periods not exceeding five years).
-A resolution of the General Meeting to exclude or restrict pre-emptive rights requires an absolute majority of the votes cast, in a general meeting in which at least half of the issued share capital of ICTS is present or represented.
-Such resolution of the General Meeting to exclude or restrict pre-emptive rights requires an anajority of at least two thirds of the votes cast, if less than half of the issued share capital of ICTS is presented.
+A resolution of the General Meeting to exclude or restrict pre-emptive rights or to authorize the Supervisory Board to exclude or restrict pre-emptive rights requires an absolute majority of the votes cast, in a general meeting in which at least half of the issued share capital of ICTS is present or represented.
+Such resolution of the General Meeting to exclude or restrict pre-emptive rights or to authorize the Supervisory Board to exclude or restrict pre-emptive rights requires a majority of at least two thirds of the votes cast, if less than half of the issued share capital of ICTS is present or represented.